1coderookie/BSB-LPB-LAN_EN/docs/chap15.md

 ## 15.12 Sometimes the Adapter Doesn't React to Queries or SET-Commands

-- The Arduino doesn't have multitasking capability - wait until a query is done (e.g. especially extensive queries of many parameters, whole categories or a big logfile may take quite a long time)
+- The microcontroller doesn't have multitasking capability - wait until a query is done (e.g. especially extensive queries of many parameters, whole categories or a big logfile may take quite a long time)

 ---